 This bill would require those who complete a death certificate to determine if the deceased was a service-connected disabled veteran.
 They would then review these disabilities to determine if any were related to the cause of death of the service member and ensure they were included on the death certificate.

 2. Electronic Voting for Active Duty.
-Legislation to allow pilot program to test electronic voting for deployed active duty (includes National Guard and Reserves) service members.
+Legislation to allow pilot program to test electronic voting for deployed active duty (includes National Guard and Reserves) service members and families.

 Authorize Montgomery County TN to install and test an electronic, absentee voting system for U.S. military and overseas civilians.
 The system has received approval for its security measure by the federal government and is in accordance with the Uniformed and Overseas Citizens Absentee Voting Act of 1986 and Military and Overseas Voter Empowerment Act (“MOVE Act”), Subtitle H – Military Voting, NATIONAL DEFENSE AUTHORIZATION ACT FOR FISCAL YEAR 2010, PUBLIC LAW 111–84—OCT.
 28, 2009